Abdullahi-Ahmed/Webdesign101/README.md

 ```

 To see this in action, you would need to combine the above HTML and JavaScript code in a single HTML document.
 When you load the page, you'll be able to click the "Previous Art Style" and "Next Art Style" buttons to cycle through the art styles.

+## Practice Exam Question: Dynamic Book Genre Showcase
+Context: A website for a book club wants to showcase different book genres.
+Visitors can cycle through different genres using provided buttons, and as they do, the background of the showcase banner and a descriptive header change.

+## Section One: Layout
+Instructions: Write the HTML layout for a book genre showcase.
+The layout should consist of:

+A banner (div) with an ID of "bookGenre" which initially displays the text "Mystery Novels".
+Two buttons below the banner: One labeled "Previous Genre" and the other "Next Genre".
+Your layout should resemble the following:

+css
+Copy code
+[Mystery Novels]
+[Previous Genre] [Next Genre]
+Save to grepper

+## Section Two: DOM Interactivity
+Instructions: Using JavaScript, implement the following functionality:

+The "bookGenre" banner has a list of five genres: "Mystery", "Science Fiction", "Romance", "Fantasy", and "Historical".
+Clicking "Next Genre" cycles forward through the list, and "Previous Genre" cycles backward.
+When the end or beginning of the list is reached, it should wrap around.